NeikiDev/NeikiDev.github.io/tip-v2-build/docs/submission-policy.md

 The following types of files may not be allowed, depending on context:

 - JAR files, such as Minecraft mods, that are widely recognized and trusted.
-- Uploading / Fetching or reanalyzing apk files in mass / to fast
 - Uploading / Fetching or reanalyzing big files in mass / to fast
-- Mass uploading Files containing or displaying NSFW (Not Safe For Work) content.
+- Mass uploading Files containing or displaying NSFW (Not Safe For Work) content that are not malware.

 ## Permitted Submissions

-You are allowed to upload any file that you suspect to be malware.
+- You are allowed to upload / fetch any file that you highly suspect to be malware.
+- You are allowed to upload / fetch any malware that you want to analyze further.

 ## Consequences